 The bot mostly relies on multiple-choice menus and basic input to help customers, but is extremely user-friendly and serves its purpose of helping users place online orders effectively.

 And bots like this are only the beginning.
-In fact, Gartner predicts that over 85% of customer interactions will be handled without a human by 2020.
+In fact, Servion Global Solutions predicts that 95% of customer interactions will be handled without a human by 2025.

 One of the biggest reasons is that it’s in line with consumer preferences.
 Messaging is now more popular than ever before, and the top four messaging apps worldwide have more monthly active users than the top four social media networks.